AndroidModLoader/JPatch/README.md

  - When headlights are active, the windows are no longer transparent from one side
  - Returned back the game logic related to player aiming at peds
  - Now the game shuts opened doors at high speeds with high FPS
+ - HUD colors are not brighter anymore
+ - Water color fix (from SkyGFX)

 **Since v1.8**
  - Some cut effects from the game are back